arcticoder/casimir-tunable-permittivity-stacks/README.md

 ## Overview

-Research-stage tunable permittivity stack platform providing electromagnetic property control intended to support exploratory studies for the LQG FTL Metric Engineering framework.
-The project investigates whether permittivity manipulation can reduce exotic-energy requirements in specific theoretical scenarios; reported enhancement factors are model-dependent and include substantial uncertainty (see `docs/technical-documentation.md` and `UQ_CRITICAL_RESOLUTION_REPORT.md`).
+Research-stage tunable permittivity stack platform providing electromagnetic property control for exploratory studies related to LQG FTL metric engineering.
+The project investigates whether permittivity manipulation may affect model-level exotic-energy estimates in specific theoretical scenarios; reported enhancement factors are model-dependent and include substantial uncertainty (see `docs/technical-documentation.md` and `UQ_CRITICAL_RESOLUTION_REPORT.md`).
+These results are preliminary and require independent verification and clear provenance before being used for operational claims.

 ## LQG FTL Metric Engineering Integration

-### Electromagnetic Permittivity Support for FTL
+### Electromagnetic Permittivity Support (research-stage)
- - **Objective**: Explore whether permittivity control can materially reduce exotic-matter requirements in targeted models.
+- **Objective**: Explore whether permittivity control can influence model-level exotic-matter estimates in targeted simulations.
- - **FTL-compatibility (model-level)**: Certain model configurations in this project produce metrics consistent with FTL-compatible field configurations; these are model outputs and require further verification.
+- **FTL-compatibility (model-level)**: Some model configurations produce field configurations that are FTL-compatible at the model level; these are simulation outputs and require further verification, error analysis, and independent review before being interpreted as physical feasibility evidence.
- - **Control Accuracy (observed in lab/prototype)**: Sub-1% tuning accuracy has been demonstrated in controlled experiments; production-grade control requires additional engineering, integration, and safety review.
+- **Control Accuracy (reported/prototype)**: Sub-1% tuning accuracy has been reported in controlled experiments; scalability and production-grade performance require further engineering, reproducibility checks, and safety review.
- - **Cross-Repository Integration**: Integration with `lqg-ftl-metric-engineering` exists for modelling purposes; cross-repository consistency checks and independent validation remain recommended.
+- **Cross-Repository Integration**: The repository integrates with `lqg-ftl-metric-engineering` for modeling workflows; maintainers should provide cross-repository test artifacts and independent validation for any cross-repo claims.

 **Development Status**: Research prototype — not production-ready.
 **LQG Integration**: Demonstrated in simulation and integration tests (model-level).